Char Fashion Municipality: Demographics

 According to the 2022 updated population data for the town area, the urban population is 41,562, comprising 21,226 males, 20,316 females, and 20 hijras.
 The religious composition is 38,265 Muslims and 3,265 Hindus.

-Economy & Livelihood
+Economy and livelihood

 The local economy is largely based on agriculture, fishing, small-scale trade, and fisheries-related services.
 Being an island town, Bhola-Char Fasson serves as a transit and market hub for surrounding char (river-island) communities.

-Education & Culture
+Education and culture

 The municipality hosts a number of secondary schools, colleges and madrasa institutions serving the wider Char Fasson Upazila.